Mod Podge Basics + 18 Mod Podge Crafts

 If you're looking for more Mod Podge projects that will be useful, pretty, and loads of fun to make, 12 Fun & Fabulous Mod Podge Projects- Jewelry, Gifts & Decorations for the Holidays is exactly what you need.
 This free downloadable PDF eBook is perfect for crafters who think they've seen it all.
 Decorate your walls, desk and even your kitchen counters with homemade Mod Podge crafts - it's a great way to breathe new life into old items.

-Yarn Storage Box NEW!
+- Yarn Storage Box

 Find our favorite decoupage projects in this collection of 40+ Fabulous Decoupage Ideas.
 You won't believe how many creative options there are for Mod Podge crafts and will want to get started right.
 From storage boxes to magazine holders, there are plenty of great Mod Podge ideas to keep you busy for days.
 Cover every surface in Mod Podge and change the look of your entire space.
 You can also give your Mod Podge crafts away as gifts, so there's no need to spend money on generic presents people won't use.